MicrosoftDocs/azure-docs/articles/aks/supported-kubernetes-versions.md

 ----------------------
 1.12.a, 1.12.b, 1.11.a, 1.11.b, 1.10.a, 1.10.b, 1.9.a, 1.9.b

-And AKS releases 1.13.x, this means that the 1.9.x versions (all 1.9 versions) are removed and out of support.
+And AKS releases 1.13.x, this means that the 1.9.x versions (all 1.9 versions) will be removed and out of support.

 > [!NOTE]
 > Please note, that if customers are running an unsupported Kubernetes version, they will be asked to upgrade when